How Much Do EKG Technicians Make?

 EKG technicians are interchangeably known as EKG technologists or cardiovascular technicians.
 People who work as EKG technicians are a vital part of a cardiovascular healthcare team.
 EKG technicians focus on administering different tests to assess a patient’s cardiovascular system.
 Such assessment may be completed for diagnostic, therapeutic, and research purposes.

-The need for EKG technicians is forecast to be robust through the end of this decade/ The United States Bureau of Labor Statistics (BLS 2021) predicts a 14 percent increase in job openings nationally between 2020 and 2030, which is faster than the national average for all occupations (8 percent).
+The need for EKG technicians is forecast to be robust through the end of this decade.
+The United States Bureau of Labor Statistics (BLS 2024) predicts a 4 percent increase in job openings nationally between 2023 and 2033 for cardiovascular technologists and technicians, which is as fast as the national average for all occupations (4 percent).
 The strong job market for EKG techs is driven in part by the aging demographic of the American population.
-Notably, this occupation is one of the highest-paying healthcare jobs that does not require a bachelor’s-level college degree.
-The most recent data from the United States Bureau of Labor Statistics show that the median salary for EKG technicians is $75,380 (BLS 2021).
+Notably, this occupation does not require a bachelor’s-level college degree.
+The most recent data from the United States Bureau of Labor Statistics show that the median salary for EKG technicians is $66,170 (BLS May 2023).

 Those interested in becoming EKG technicians may choose from various training options.
 One-year certification programs and associate and bachelor’s degree programs in cardiovascular and vascular technology can provide the training necessary to become an EKG technician.
 Many training programs also feature a clinical portion in which students earn academic credit while working in a healthcare setting such as a hospital, imaging lab, or doctor’s office.
 Prospective employers tend to especially value graduates of programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).